uncenter/uncenter.dev/src/posts/npm-install-everything.md

 Ten years ago, [PatrickJS](https://github.com/PatrickJS) created the `everything` package on NPM, containing every package on the NPM registry in the first 5 years of the registry's existence.
 The package remained the same for years, but that all changed just a few days ago with [a single tweet](https://twitter.com/trashh_dev/status/1740756965905875311).

-{% image "the-tweet.png", "the perfect repo doesn’t exi… (a link to Patrick's node-everything repository)" %}
+{% image "the-tweet.png", "Screenshot of trash's tweet saying 'the perfect repo doesn’t exi…' followed by a link to Patrick's node-everything repository" %}

 I saw the tweet on my timeline and [made a quick PR](https://github.com/everything-registry/everything/pull/6) to clean up a few things and help bring the repository up to speed.
 At the same time, Patrick had started an attempt to publish a `2.0.0` version of the package, but he discovered that there was now a `10` megabyte limit for the uncompressed size of a package.
 I [made a comment](https://github.com/everything-registry/everything/pull/6#issuecomment-1872278630) about the issue and we quickly [began brainstorming](https://github.com/everything-registry/everything/pull/6#issuecomment-1872294994) a solution.